Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Details of a partial match with the Hungarian algorithm

 \subsection{Alignment for Clarification-based Question Answering}

 In the evaluation for CBQA, the reference answers are not a single string but rather a list of strings that may represent a single answer.
-For example, the reference answer set for the question ``Who is Michael Jordan?" may include the strings ``MJ", ``Michael Jefferey Jordan", and ``Jordan".
 In this sense, the $\text{max}_{i}^{prec}$ and $\text{max}_{i}^{rec}$ for \textit{i}-th example is calculated differently as follows:

-where, $f_{i}(p)_{j}$ is the single representation (e.g. ``MJ" for the above example) of the reference answer set, and prediction p is aligned to a single reference answer set consisting of total $J$ representations.
+where, $f_{i}(p)_{j}$ is the single representation (e.g. ``MJ" for the example from Section~\ref{sec:cbqa}) of the reference answer set and prediction p is aligned to a single reference answer set consisting of total $J$ representations.

-where, r is not the single string but a list of J strings that may represent a single answer. (e.g. [``MJ", ``Michael Jefferey Jordan'', ``Jordan''] for the above example) and all representations in the list r are aligned to the same prediction by $f_{i}^{-1}(r)$.
+where, r is not the single string but a list of J strings that may represent a single answer. (e.g. [``MJ", ``Michael Jefferey Jordan'', ``Jordan''] for the example from Section~\ref{sec:cbqa}) and all representations in the list r are aligned to the same prediction by $f_{i}^{-1}(r)$.